Skip to main content

 Performing these steps out of order will result in an error and will not allow the route/interface to be deleted.

-The management IP is treated entirely different from the layer 3 interfaces and must be a different IP address.
-It can be placed on a routed or non-routed VLAN (such as the case of a management VLAN independent from client traffic).
-Traffic using the management IP address to communicate with the Cisco Meraki Cloud Controller will not use the layer 3 routing settings, instead using its configured default gateway.
-Therefore, it is important that the IP address, VLAN, and default gateway entered for the management/LAN IP still provide connectivity to the internet.
+The management IP is treated entirely different from the SVIs and must be a different IP address.
+It can be placed on a routed or non-routed VLAN (e.g.: a management VLAN independent from client traffic).
+Traffic from the management IP address to the Cisco Meraki Cloud Controller will not use the layer 3 routing settings; instead, it will be using its configured default gateway.
+Therefore, it is important that the IP address, VLAN, and default gateway configured in your switch management IP can still provide connectivity to the internet independently from the switche's own L3 routing settings.

 For switch stacks performing L3 routing, ensure that the management IP subnet does not overlap with the subnet of any of it's own configured L3 interfaces.
 Overlapping subnets on the management IP and L3 interfaces can result in packet loss when pinging or polling (via SNMP) the management IP of stack members.

-Note: The overlapping subnet limitation does not apply to the MS390 series switches.
+Note: The overlapping subnet limitation does not apply to Catalyst switches (MS390/C9300-M).

 Pings Destined for a Layer 3 Interface

 MS Switches with Layer 3 enabled will prioritize forwarding traffic over responding to pings.
-Because of this, packet loss and/or latency may be observed for pings destined for a Layer 3 interface.
-In such circumstances, it's recommended to ping another device in a given subnet to determine network stability and reachability.
+As a result, packet loss and/or latency may be observed for pings destined to an SVI address.
+Therefore, it's recommended to ping another device in a given subnet to check network stability and reachability.

 • Was this article helpful?